 Tracy said the Miamisburg team was just as excited to participate.
 “I just wish this was the norm in youth sports and more organizations would be as inclusive as José’s teams have been.”

 Tracy said, “We couldn’t have asked for a better community.”
-José also plays baseball for Kettering.Grab the FREE WDTN News App for iPhone or Android.
+José also plays baseball for Kettering.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.